-In the network of urban Indian health organizations, I4.7% of AI/AN women report smoking during pregnancy compared to 7.9% of the general population.
+Over 14% of AI/AN women in the network of urban Indian health organizations report smoking during pregnancy compared to 7.9% of the general population.

 Smoking during pregnancy has been identified as the most important potentially preventable cause of low birth-weight in the United States.
 According to the CDC, babies born to women who smoke during pregnancy are about 30% more likely to be born prematurely.
 11